kl408/flixster/README.md

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes
 It was difficult to customize styling in iOS as the font options and styling of each table cell seem limited with my current knowledge in Swift.
+In addition, I had made changes to include the Launch Screen but my changes wouldn't be pushed into this repository.